 Restaurant owners perform a variety of restaurant duties such as hiring and firing staff, bookkeeping, cooking, waiting tables, and addressing customer complaints.
 Additionally, knowledge of the restaurant industry and business practices is beneficial.
 By starting out as part of the kitchen staff, waiting tables or being a counter attendant, you gain the necessary training needed for owning a restaurant.

 According to the U.S. Small Business Administration (SBA), anyone thinking about starting a business needs to plan ahead.
 Aspiring restaurant owners should create a business plan, choose potential locations, research-zoning laws, secure business financing, and create a legal structure for the business.
 Before opening a restaurant, the owner needs to register a business name, get a tax identification number, register for local and state taxes, get all necessary licenses, and research all of the responsibilities that go along with being a business owner.
 Restaurant owners must also research and be familiar with Occupational Safety and Health Administration (OSHA) laws and regulations regarding safety in the workplace, such as keeping the workplace clean, using non-slip mats in key areas, and maintaining all electrical appliances.

 Step 4: Obtain Permits, Approvals and Licenses

 Restaurant owners make sure that the restaurant meets all state and local laws and regulations.
-Although the requirements and types of licenses and permits may vary from state-to-state, common licenses include a food service license, local business license, name registration, creation of a business entity, proof of worker's compensation insurance, zoning approval and building permits, equipment permits, police and safety inspections, approval from the fire marshal and a liquor license for any restaurant that serves alcohol.
+Although the requirements and types of licenses and permits vary from state-to-state, common licenses include a food service license, local business license, name registration, creation of a business entity, proof of worker's compensation insurance, zoning approval and building permits, equipment permits, police and safety inspections, approval from the fire marshal, and a liquor license for any restaurant that serves alcohol.

-Step 5: Consider Certification Options
+Step 5: Consider Certification for Career Advancement